Kitty: Accurate and Efficient 2-bit KV Cache Quantization with Dynamic Channel-wise Precision Boost

 Machine Learning (CS)

-Makes AI remember more without using much memory.
+Makes AI think better using less computer memory.

-Makes AI remember more with less computer memory.
+Makes AI watch videos using less computer memory.